Learning to Play Bridge - one advantage of bad bidding is that you can practice playing atrocious contracts

 'Cheat sheets' have nothing to do with cheating at bridge.
-Here is a Wikipedia article on the latest situation concerning Fantoni and Nunes.
+Here is a Wikipedia article on the latest situation concerning Fantoni and Nunes, two of the worlds best bridge plays and now both accused of cheating.
 More prosaically we must note that cheating is about a pre-mediated act of illegally obtaining hand or card information from a partner without being detected.
 It is not the same as doing something which might be considered 'unethical', such as making an inference from a partner's hesitation.
 This type of thing can be sanctioned by a Tournament Director without establishing intent.

 A Bit of History